mathiasbc/liberator-stream/README.md

 3. **Environment variables** (if needed):
    - `PORT` - Automatically set by Railway
    - `NODE_ENV=production` - Recommended for production

+### Frontend-Only: Vercel + External Backend

+If you want to use Vercel's excellent free frontend hosting:

+1. **Deploy Frontend to Vercel**:
+   - Connect the `frontend/` directory
+   - Build command: `npm run build`
+   - Output directory: `build`

+2. **Deploy Backend Separately** (Render/Fly.io):
+   - Deploy only the `backend/` directory
+   - Update frontend's WebSocket URL to point to your backend

 The unified architecture means you only need to deploy one service that handles everything.